dinoperovic/djangocms-skeletor/README.md

 python manage.py migrate
 ```

 This project assumes use of [Webpack](https://webpack.js.org/) to bundle and manage your static files.
-To start watching static files
-with Webpack along with Django development server you can use [Honcho](https://github.com/nickstenning/honcho) wich is already installed.
+To start watching static files with Webpack along with Django development server you can use [Honcho](https://github.com/nickstenning/honcho) wich is already installed.
 Simply run:

 ```bash
 honcho start
 ```

-## Webpack

-A basic webpack config is provided to handle common file types.
-Out of the box you can start writing `sass/scss` by importing files in your `assets/js/main.js` file.
-[Babel](https://babeljs.io/) compiler is used so that next generation JavaScript can be used as well.
-Read more about configuring [Webpack](https://webpack.js.org/configuration/).

-For seamless integration with Django — [django-webpack-loader](https://github.com/ezhome/django-webpack-loader) project is used.

 ## Configuration

 Settings is managed by the [django-configurations](https://github.com/jazzband/django-configurations) project.
 This allows you to configure the settings using environment variables.
-For example setting `DJANGO_MEDIA_ROOT='/path/to/media'`
-as an environment variable will affect the Django `MEDIA_ROOT` setting.
+For example setting `DJANGO_MEDIA_ROOT='/path/to/media'` as an environment variable will affect the Django `MEDIA_ROOT` setting.

 The required settings are `ENVIRONMENT` which is either `development`, `stagging` or `production`.
-And ``DJANGO_SECRET_KEY``
-that comes included in `.env` file when first starting a new project.
+And ``DJANGO_SECRET_KEY`` that comes included in `.env` file when first starting a new project.

 Read more about this project on [ReadTheDocs](https://django-configurations.readthedocs.io).

 #### Dotenv

-A [django-dotenv](https://github.com/jpadilla/django-dotenv) project is included to enable setting environment variables
-through the `.env` file in your project root.
-This file will be downloaded when starting a new project but is included
-in the `.gitignore` file.
+A [django-dotenv](https://github.com/jpadilla/django-dotenv) project is included to enable setting environment variables through the `.env` file in your project root.
+This file will be downloaded when starting a new project but is included in the `.gitignore` file.
 It should be unique for each of the enviromnents you install your project in.

+## Webpack

+A basic webpack config is provided to handle common static file types.
+Out of the box you can start writing **SASS/SCSS** by importing files in your `assets/js/main.js` file.
+[Babel](https://babeljs.io/) compiler is used so that next-gen JavaScript can be used as well.
+Read more about configuring [Webpack](https://webpack.js.org/configuration/).

+For seamless integration with Django — [django-webpack-loader](https://github.com/ezhome/django-webpack-loader) project is used.

 ## Deployment